oppian/django-build/README.rst

 you should be able to access the version at `/build/version/`

-Note: This assumes that your template directory is `templates` on your project root as a VERSION.txt file is written there.
+Note: This assumes that your template directory is `templates` on your project root as a VERSION.txt file gets written there.

 License
 =======